multi-os-engine/multi-os-engine.github.io/_posts/2016-12-05-plans-for-moe-1.3.md

 Starting with MOE 1.3, we will only require a few custom build phases and build settings in your main Xcode project.
 The build system will also work with Xcode workspaces.

 MOE 1.3 will include a tool that can upgrade an MOE 1.2 Xcode project to MOE 1.3.
 This tool can also apply the required MOE settings to an existing Xcode project, similar to ``pod install`` in CocoaPods.
-This way it way be straightforward to add Java code to any iOS project.
+This way it will be straightforward to add Java code to any iOS project.

 ## Support for native dependency management frameworks